Code-Institute-Submissions/tarahwaters-milestone-project1/TESTING.md

 ## User Story Testing

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Testing user stories is actually quite simple, once you've already got the stories defined on your README.

-Most of your project's **features** should already align with the **user stories**, so this should as simple as creating a table with the user story, matching with the re-used screenshot from the respective feature.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | User Story | Screenshot |
 | --- | --- |
 | As a new site user, I would like to find out more about the services offered. | ![screenshot](documentation/testing/user-story-company-summary.jpg) |